mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 ## June 13, 1979 Dharma Talk by Dainin Katagiri Roshi
 ### Transcribed by Kikan Michael Howard

-<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/fukanzazengi-lecture-5" target="_blank">Listen to the Online Audio Archive</a>
+<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/fukanzazengi-lecture-5" target="_blank">Listen to the original recording</a>

 <a href="https://katagiritranscripts.podbean.com/e/fukanzazengi-–-talk5/" target="_blank">Listen to the transcript read by Kikan</a>